 Sterilisation is a crucial process in the pharmaceutical industry to ensure the safety and efficacy of drugs and medical devices.
 Ethylene oxide (EO) sterilisation is one of the most widely used methods for sterilising pharmaceutical products.
-In this article, we will discuss the basics of EO sterilisation, its advantages and disadvantages, and its applications in the pharmaceutical industry.

 EO Sterilisation is a process that uses ethylene oxide gas to kill microorganisms on medical devices, pharmaceutical products, and other materials.
 The process involves exposing the product to EO gas in a sealed chamber, where the gas penetrates the product and kills any microorganisms present.
 EO sterilisation is effective against a wide range of microorganisms, including bacteria, viruses, and fungi.